-9. Involve Your Employees
+9. Involve your employees

 By continually seeking feedback from employees, involving them in company decisions, and listening to their opinions, you’re telling your employees you trust them and their expertise.
 And trust does everyone a world of good — people at high-trust companies experience 74% less stress, 50% higher productivity, and 40% less burnout.

-10. Focus on Inclusivity
+10. Focus on inclusivity

 Workplace bullying is a common issue in many places.
 In the UK, for example, one in five employees agree that their team members reject others for being different.
 In your employee handbook, include your company’s mission to maintain inclusivity around race, religion, orientation, and ability, and make sure it’s actively reaffirmed on a regular basis.

-11. Build an Official Employee Relations Handbook
+11. Build an official handbook

 Your employee relations handbook comprises your company’s mission, values, policies, and plans for addressing employee issues.
 The handbook — or employee relations plan — brings clarity for new employees and ensures the entire company is on the same page.
 It can also help the organisation avoid internal and legal headaches by including information such as: